shawn-sandy/shawnsandy-dev/src/posts/dialog-modals.md

 <!-- image -->
 !['Accesslint github site']({{ hlp.sharp.img(['dialog.png'])}})

 Yeaaa!!!
-You heard me right native HTML5 Modals are finally are here, available across all evergreen browsers and they are fun.
+You heard me right native HTML5 Modals are finally here, available across all evergreen browsers and they are fun.
 Well actually its the new `<dialog>` element.
 While it does require a bit of javascript to work for events and the likes, most of the functionality you need to create a modals come out of the box white this gem.

 Creating a modals with the `dialog` element is pretty simple compared to what we had to do before to get a modal on the page, I will walk you through the my process to try and give you an idea of how simple it can be.
 ### Creating a Modal Dialog